New Years Eve in Manchester

 I’m currently in the small town of Kanab, Utah.
 Tonight is the presidential election and Obama squares off against Romney.
 The state of Utah is pro-Romney as expected, and there was much about it on the local radio.

 It feels good to be back in Los Angeles, the city of angels, devils and Hank Moody.
-Even though I started the morning by dipping my pale toes in the Pacific at Malibu, near the house where the opening scene of Californication was shot in 2007, I’m not doing Venice this time around.
+Even though I started the morning by dipping my pale toes in the Pacific at Malibu, I’m not doing Venice this time around.